Hassan-Mahdi/Hassan-Mahdi/README.md

 ### Hi there 👋, I'm Hassan Mahdi

-I'm a  Full-stack Web Developer.
+I'm a Front-end Developer.
 I'm Passionate about my Work. l have a passion for learning So I can do Any new Task and Solve real-world problems.

-Skills:  Laravel / REACT / JS / HTML / CSS / Bootstrap /
+Skills: REACT / JS / HTML / CSS / Bootstrap /

 - 🔭 I’m currently working on Yyildirim Media
 - 🌱 I’m currently learning Laravel